 Taking the cue from the way seismic trace information is displayed, crustal magnetic data collected along a profile, or even a series of profiles, can be represented as a set of ‘wiggles’, with areas above the zero line filled, or the areas above and below the line colored differently.
 More often, data collected over an area are interpolated onto a regular grid for display as a color image, and for further processing and modeling.
 Various algorithms are suitable for gridding crustal magnetic data, and which is employed in a particular instance will depend on how the data have been collected, and the form of the crustal anomalies encountered.
 For example, aeromagnetic data usually have a much smaller interval between data points along flight lines than between them (see Chapter 4), making bi-directional spline gridding (Bhattacharyya, 1969) appropriate.
 For more evenly spaced data, minimum curvature methods (Smith and Wessel, 1990) are often applied.
 Widely spaced tie lines are often flown perpendicular to the survey direction, and this facilitates the ‘leveling’ of the survey (Ray, 1985).
 If the anomalies have a particular directionality to them (e.g. they arise from a series of parallel dykes), interpolations of the crustal anomaly field can be improved by incorporating measured horizontal gradients (Reford, 2006).
 Besides offering a visual image of the data through imaging, these regular grids form the basis for all the transformations (mostly using wave number domain manipulation) discussed below that can be applied to the data.
 As a consequence this is an area of continuing research (O’Connell et al., 2005; Hansen, 1993; Cordell, 1992; Keating, 1993; Ridsdill-Smith and Dentith, 1999)

 There are many methods of modeling the data that can be used to interpolate between data points and extrapolate beyond the survey area.
 Some of these are only useful for local modeling, others are only applicable to data sets covering all, or at least a large part of, the Earth’s surface, and some can be used for both local and global modeling.
-Global methods are well summarized in Langel and Hinze’s 1998 book, and they present the methods outlined below in a uniform notation.
+Global methods are well summarized in Langel and Hinze’s (1998) book, and they present most of the methods outlined below in a uniform notation.

+6.01.5.3.1 Spherical Harmonic Analysis

 The most commonly employed global method is spherical harmonic analysis (SHA), which has been described in chapter 2 in the context of main field modeling.
-The potential is expressed as
+The potential satisfying Laplace’s equation in spherical polar coordinates is expressed as